ohshitgorillas/qmk_userspace/layouts/60_ansi_tsangan_split_bs_rshift/ohshitgorillas/README.md

 The use of the Caps Lock key here provides ergonomic and extremely fast access to the layer.

-Note that `TD:Shift/SelWd` is a Tap Dance key which:
-- Selects the current word on double tap.
-- Selects the current line on triple tap.
-- Acts as Shift otherwise.

 ### Left-Handed Features
 The CLL's primary benefit is bringing essential functions—Backspace, Enter, and Delete—within comfortable reach of the left hand.
 This eliminates awkward right-hand stretches and minimizes hand movement.